-Check box if section not applicable to this site not feasible, describe other practices in use:
+Check box if section not applicable to this site

+If the site is linear and perimeter controls are not feasible, describe other practices in use:

 5.3 Final Stabilization

 Description of final stabilization practices and schedule:

 Description of Practice

 - Permanent stabilization will be done immediately after the final design grades are achieved but no later than 14 days after construction ceases.
 Permanent stabilization will be completed in accordance with the final stabilization procedures on the landscaping plan pages. - Permanent vegetation such as turf sod, trees, shrubs, perennials and grasses will be established after the final phase of construction; however, mulch, hydro seeding, or other means of soil coverage may be used to protect exposed soil for temporary stabilization. - Design Specifications can be located on the landscape plan pages.